teki-gakusha24/odin-recipes/README.md

-This project is a simple website that shares recipes The website was created using HTML
+This project is a simple website that shares recipes <br />
+The website was created using HTML